-The certificate is designed to train graduates for an entry-level position in a medical office preparing insurance and billing forms for patients and insurance companies.
-Upon completion of the program, graduates are eligible to take the National Center Competency Test (NCCT) for Medical Coding and Billing Specialist certification.
+The Billing and Coding (BC) certificate program prepares individuals for a position in a medical office setting.
+Students are prepared to complete insurance and billing forms for patients and insurance companies.
+Upon completion of the program, students are eligible to take the National Center Competency Test (NCCT) for certification.
+Note: Admission to the program requires a criminal background check.